 'Nothing is a waste of time if you use the experience wisely.'

 University life may appear to be more unstructured in comparison to school or work.
 There may seem to be lots of 'free time' between classes and seminars.
 However, university students are expected to spend more time in independent study and to devote an average of 10 hours per week to each unit.
 You may need even more time if you are new to university study and new to Australia.

 Managing your time and getting organised is vital to your success.
 This resource will provide a general overview of how you can get organised for your studies.
 After working through this resource you can also attend a Study Skills workshop.
-Keep an eye out for our assignment planner coming in T2.

 - How many units are you studying?

 - Are you working as well as studying?